pilcrowonpaper/arctic/docs/providers/auth0.md

 ## Get user profile

-Add the `profile` scope.
-Optionally add the `email` scope to get user email.
+Add the `profile` scopes.
+Optionally add the `email` scopes to get user email.

 Parse the ID token or use the `userinfo` endpoint.
 See [ID token structure](https://auth0.com/docs/secure/tokens/id-tokens/id-token-structure#sample-id-token).